 194-196 West Heath Road, Birmingham, B31 3HB

 In order for SDSmyhealthcare to fulfil its responsibilities under the Act, you may be asked to provide proof of your identity, and any further information required to locate the record you have requested.

 Information may be withheld if the organisation believes that releasing the information to you could cause serious harm to your physical or mental health.
 We do not have to tell you that information has been withheld.

 Information may also be withheld if another person (i.e. third party) is identified in the record, and they do not want their information disclosed to you.
 However, if the other person was acting in their professional capacity in caring for you, in normal circumstances they could not prevent you from having access to that information.

 Correcting inaccurate information

-NHS organizations have a duty to ensure your information is accurate and up to date to make certain we have the correct contact and treatment details about you.
+NHS organisations have a duty to ensure your information is accurate and up-to-date to make certain we have the correct contact and treatment details about you.